nohierhassan/terraform-aws-eks-jx/README.md

 If you already have created an EKS cluster using a pre 3.0.0 version of this module there is unfortunately no easy way to upgrade without recreating the cluster.
-If you already create the cluster in some other way and now set `create_eks = false` you only n eed to remove some inputs.
+If you already create the cluster in some other way and now set `create_eks = false` you only need to remove some inputs.
 I won't cover that much simpler case here.

 While it would be a bit easier if you started using the same version of `terraform-aws-modules/eks/aws` as previously used by this module we would advise against that.
 The reason is that this version is very old and doesn't support a lot of feature currently available with AWS.